Mondays are tough and we all need some time management skills. Here is a friendly guide on how to achieve productive

 There are many time tracking tools available out there, both for teams and for personal use.
 By tracking your time every day, not only will you make sure to stay on schedule, but you’ll also see clearly what’s taking away all your work hours (and you’ll make the timesheet process less painful).

 Since we mentioned time tracking tools, let’s appreciate how technology can help us get through the most tedious tasks of the day.
-There are so many apps and services out there for task management, email management, project organization, scheduling, and so on.
+There are so many apps and services out there for task management, email management, project organization, expense reporting, scheduling, and so on.
 Even better when they integrate with each other to provide you with a painless experience.

 Other automation tools like Zapier connects all the services by saving you precious time for repetitive tasks.